erinaurelie/Wallet/README.md

 #### Description:

 Your financial expense manager.
-Wallet is a simple and interactive tracker that provides an easy-to-use interface to manage your expenses, save daily budgets, view summary of your expenditures, delete expenses, and send expense reports to your preferred email.
+Wallet is a simple and interactive tracker that provides an easy-to-use interface to manage your expenses, save daily budgets, view a summary of your expenditures, delete expenses, and send expense reports to your preferred email.

 #### Main Features: